damianhakert/damianhakert.github.io/source/_posts/2016-03-03-start-with-an-issue.markdown

 later marked as "too complex".
 Thankfully it was kept and we can compare it.

-(ask Sytse how they came about the change or what we can see in the comparison)

 ## Are there times you don’t start with an issue?

 Sure!
-When I’m working on something small, corrections or small fixes, I don’t make an issue.
+When I’m working on something small, corrections or typo fixes, I don’t make an issue.

-(needs another case)

 The Merge Request (MR) has all the same collaboration tools I need.

 - Comments
-- Labels and milestone
+- Labels and Milestone
 - Notifications
+- References
+- Todo notifications

+So this means I can still continue the conversation.
+Of course, I keep the MR in ["WIP" mode][wip] (work in progress) so it doesn't accidentally get merged.
+Then we're free to collaborate.

 ## GitLab workflow

 So you've started with an issue, what happens next?
 In our next webcast on March 10th, we'll dig into a typical GitLab workflow.
+This will take you through the steps of making an issue, merge requests, and using tools in GitLab for cross-referencing and keeping your issue tracker organized with labels and milestones.

 - Date: Thursday, March 10, 2016
 - Time: 5pm (17:00) UTC; 12pm EST; 9am PST